 - validate concerns

-- provide appropriate details of the incident, disclosure and/or suspicion of child abuse
+- provide appropriate details of the incident, disclosure, or suspicion of child abuse

-- outline the action the school staff have taken to date, including who the incident, disclosure and/or suspicion has been reported to if appropriate (noting that the anonymity of the person who made the report to DHHS Child Protection must be protected if this is their wish)
+- outline the action the school staff have taken to date, including who the incident, disclosure, or suspicion has been reported to if appropriate (noting that the anonymity of the person who made the report to DFFH Child Protection must be protected if this is their wish)

-- if appropriate provide the name and contact phone number of DHHS Child Protection and/or the police officer who is investigating (this should be provided to the student if they are a mature minor)
+- if appropriate provide the name and contact phone number of DFFH Child Protection or the police officer who is investigating (this should be provided to the student if they are a mature minor)

-- provide information on whether they are likely to be contacted by DHHS Child Protection or Victoria Police (if known or appropriate)
+- provide information on whether they are likely to be contacted by DFFH Child Protection or Victoria Police (if known or appropriate)

-- inform them that the investigation may take some time and ask what further information they would like and how school staff can assist them, see:
+- inform them that the investigation may take some time and ask what further information they would like and how school staff can assist them, refer to:

 - assure them that school wellbeing staff can provide support to their child (Victorian Government school staff can make referrals to Student Support Services or other wellbeing staff based at the school)

-- invite the parents/carers to attend a Student Support Group meeting where a Student Support Plan can be prepared to ensure that appropriate support can be provided for their child.
+- invite the parents or carers to attend a Student Support Group meeting where a Student Support Plan can be prepared to ensure that appropriate support can be provided for their child.

-What to do if a student returns home before DHHS/Victoria Police advice is received
+What to do if a student returns home before DFFH or Victoria Police advice is received

-Ideally you will have received clear advice from Victoria Police/DHHS Child Protection on what information to share with parents/carers before their child returns to their care.
+Ideally you will have received clear advice from Victoria Police or DFFH Child Protection on what information to share with parents or carers before their child returns to their care.

-In some circumstances, a child may return to the care of their parent/carer before this advice has been received.
+In some circumstances, a child may return to the care of their parent or carer before this advice has been received.

 In these circumstances you should